Tavo Hellmund: Mexican Grand Prix

 In July 2014, Ecclestone confirmed the Mexican Grand Prix would return to the F1 schedule in the 2015 season.
 Hellmund worked with Alejandro Soberon, chief executive of Grupo CIE, to launch the event.
 After the first event, John Maher of the Austin American Statesman recounted that, on Sunday November 1, 2015 the Mexican Grand Prix had a race-day attendance of 134,850, and the three-day mark was 335,850.
 Three-time world champion and former Mercedes chairman Niki Lauda told reporters after the Mexican Grand Prix, "It was the best I've ever seen in my whole life."
 David Tremayne of The Straits Times wrote, "Now, that's a serious audience.
 As an object lesson in how to organize a grand prix, Hellmund's team set a new benchmark, and for this, the sport should be grateful".
 In December 2019 the Mexican Grand Prix was awarded the Formula One Race Promoters' Trophy for a record fifth year in a row.

+SXSW Sydney

+In June 2022 it was revealed that Hellmund was one of the chief architects behind the SXSW Sydney event and on June 30th, The Australian New South Wales government, Destination NSW and TEG announced the launch of the multi-year SXSW Sydney Festival beginning in October 2023.
+Geoff Jones, CEO of TEG, event producer for SXSW Sydney thanked Hellmund for his 'vital support and vision.